Some posts contain compensated links. Please read this disclaimer for more info.

 Obedska Bara Nature Reserve

 Less famous than other nature reserves and parks in this list of Belgrade day trips, the Obedska Bara Nature Reserve is no less beautiful.
 In fact, this expansive area of swamps and forests is one of the best birding destinations near Belgrade.
-It is an official Important Bird Area and on UNESCO’s list of most important wetland areas in the world.
+It is an official Important Bird Area and on UNESCO’s list of most essential wetland areas globally.

 Obadska Bara is an oxbow-shaped lake, a previous part of the scenic Sava River.
-The lake is thirteen kilometers long and at certain points up to 750 meters wide, yet the average water level doesn’t exceed 2.5 meters.
+The lake is thirteen kilometers long and up to 750 meters wide at specific points, yet the average water level doesn’t exceed 2.5 meters.
 Its shallow water offers ideal habitat for all kinds of fauna and flora.

 What makes this such a fantastic place for Belgrade day tours, particularly for nature lovers, is that it’s one of the oldest protected natural areas in the world.
 It was first preserved as early as 1874 by the Habsburg Empire—that’s only two years later than Yellowstone National Park, which is the world’s oldest national park!

 Another beautiful natural attraction that you can visit on day trips from Belgrade is the Resava Cave.
 Situated near the town of Jelovac in eastern Serbia, this impressive cave has guided tours that lead through majestic subterranean halls and passageways.
-It is one of Serbia’s largest cave systems.
+It is one of Serbia’s most extensive cave systems.

 Lepenski Vir And Viminacium